Bluehost Review: Why You Should Avoid Bluehost At All Costs (Seriously)

 It seems like Bluehost is fond of technical difficulties!
 I lost count of how many times my CPanel was down.
 If not that, then it was internal server errors or bad gateways.
 This appears to be a problem for lots of customers.
 Go on any Facebook blogging group and type in ‘Bluehost technical problems.’
 You’ll likely see a flood of discussions and people looking for alternatives to Bluehost.
 This comparison of Bluehost and Siteground tested both hosting services and sites technical problems as one of Bluehost’s major disadvantages.

 Let’s get to the root of these technical problems.
-EIG is the company that manages Bluehost, along with HostGator, Constant Contact, and 80 other hosting companies.
+EIG is the company that manages Bluehost, along with HostGator and 80 other hosting companies.
 To reduce their costs, EIG programmers pack tons of websites into one server.
 Sometimes the server just can’t handle so many websites so it crashes.
 The programmers get it back up, but the underlying problem, too many websites, is still there.
 Of course, the server crashes again somewhere down the road, and the cycle continues.

 You may also like: How To Overcome Your Fear of Starting a Blog

-2. The customer service couldn’t care less
+2. The customer service couldn’t care less about you

-The most frustrating part of using Bluehost was dealing with the unhelpful customer service.
+The most frustrating part of using Bluehost was dealing with unhelpful customer service.
 After using Siteground for only a few months, I’ve realized just how inept and unreliable Bluehost’s customer service is.
 Case in point: my nightmare security experience.
 Bluehost provides a free SSL certificate when you sign up.
-That’s what makes your url ‘https’ instead of ‘http’ – it’s an added layer of security against hackers and viruses.
+That’s what makes your URL ‘https’ instead of ‘http’ – it’s an added layer of security against hackers and viruses.
 One afternoon, I tried to visit my blog and ran into a page like this one:

 Terrified that my website may have been hacked, I contacted customer support immediately.
 I logged into my account and started a support chat.
 It took a good 50 minutes for someone to finally respond.
 This blogger had the exact same problem and had to wait 45 minutes to get a hold of someone.